aws-ia/cfn-ps-sios-datakeeper/README.md

+## Deprecation Notice

+:x: This repository is subject to deprecation in Q4 2024.
+For more details, [please review this announcement](https://github.com/aws-ia/.announcements/issues/1).

-# SIOS DataKeeper Cluster Edition on AWS—Quick Start
+## SIOS DataKeeper Cluster Edition on AWS—Quick Start

 For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/JAMmV?).